yardenyo/emailsExtractor/README.md

 ## Scheduling

 You can schedule the script to run at regular intervals using cron or any other scheduling tool.

+## Electron Desktop App

+If you prefer a desktop application, we offer an Electron-based desktop app for LinkedIn Email Sender.
+You can download the app for your operating system from [our releases page](https://github.com/yardenyo/emailsExtractor/releases).
+The desktop app simplifies the email scraping process and eliminates the need for manual configuration.

 ## License